jkomoros/card-web/README.md

 ## OpenAI AI Features

 In `config.SECRET.json` add a key called `openai_api_key`.
 This will allow users with the proper permissions to do OpenAI API calls with your budget.

+The features show up in two places currently:
+ - **Summarize a collection of cards** - In the zippy in the cards collection, a button will show up to Summarize Cards with AI.
+This will attempt to summarize as many cards as fit in the context window into text that could be used for a new card.
+ - **Suggest a card title** - When editing a card, flip to the content tab and hit the AI button next to the title field to suggest a title for the card based on the card's body.